-He is passionate about engineering and treating it as an art as well as a science and enjoys working collaboratively with Architects, Contractors and Consultants on projects to completion which are cost effective and are seen as a success by the owner, the users, and just as importantly the community.
-Anil is a strong advocate of passing on knowledge to the new generation of engineers and through his position as a senior lecturer for 4 years in the 1990s and a continuing role as an Academic Associate at the University of Melbourne has developed over 100 lectures for graduates and post graduates and has conducted lectures and short courses for professional engineers in over 10 countries.
-He has also written over 30 journal and conference papers on all aspects of tall buildings.
+Anil is a strong advocate of passing on knowledge to the new generation of engineers.
+He was a senior lecturer and continues as an Academic Associate at the University of Melbourne.
+He developed more than 100 lectures for students and has conducted lectures and short courses for professional engineers in over 10 countries.
+Anil has also written more than 30 journal and conference papers on all aspects of tall buildings.